ASME B16

+The ASME B16 is a set of standards developed by the American Society of Mechanical Engineers (ASME) covering valves, flanges, fittings, gaskets, and valve actuators used in pressure services.
+These standards are maintained by the ASME B16 Standardization Committee, which operates under ASME's Board on Pressure Technology Codes and Standards.

-ASME (American Society of Mechanical Engineers) is a non-profit organization that continues to develop and maintains nearly 600 codes and standards in a wide range of disciplines.
-Some of which includes the Boiler and Pressure Vessel Code (BPVC), Elevators and Escalators (A17 Series), Piping and Pipelines (B31 Series), Bioprocessing Equipment (BPE), Nuclear Facility Applications (NQA), Process Performance Test Codes (PTC), and Valves, Flanges, Fittings and Gaskets (B16).
+The B16 standards are part of ASME's broader portfolio of nearly 600 codes and standards developed across various engineering disciplines.
+Other major ASME series include the ASME Boiler and Pressure Vessel Code (BPVC), Elevators and Escalators (A17 Series), Piping and Pipelines (B31 Series), Bioprocessing Equipment (BPE), Nuclear Facility Applications (NQA), and Process Performance Test Codes (PTC).

-The ASME B16 Standardization of Valves Flanges, Fittings and Gaskets Committee, which operates under ASME’s Board on Pressure Technology Codes and Standards is responsible for standards covering valves, flanges, pipe fittings, gaskets and valve actuators for use in pressure services.
-The B16 Standards Committee currently meets once a year in various locations throughout the United States.
-The meeting is generally held in March and is open to the general public.
+The B16 Standards Committee typically meets annually in March at locations across the United States.
+These meetings are open to the public and provide a forum for reviewing and updating standards based on technological advances and industry needs.

 ASME B16 Technical Subcommittees

 Membership on the B16 Standards Committee and its Subordinate groups include a variety of representations from the field in various interest classifications.
 These interest classifications are; Manufacturer, Distributor, Material Manufacturer, Consumer/User, Designer/Constructor, Regulatory, Insurance/Inspection and General Interest.
 The B16 Technical Subcommittees under the B16 Standards Committee review and maintain the ASME B16 Standards within their respective scopes.